bootgly/bootgly_docs/src/pages/CLI/Terminal/Output/overview.en-US.md

 clear() : true
 ```

-This method clears the text from the entire terminal output.
+This method clears the text from the entire Terminal output.

 ### Escape to output